Internal Funding Opportunity

 The SickKids Proof of Principle (PoP) Grant Competition provides targeted funding and strategic support to help advance SickKids discoveries and inventions toward commercializable technologies.
 The goal is to enable the development of innovations with strong potential to attract investment, catalyze high-value licenses, or lead to the creation of science-based companies.
 All applicants will receive constructive feedback, and selected proposals will proceed to a Pitch Day event, where finalists will compete for funding.

-Please review all application guidelines and resources prior to applying.
+Please review all competition guidelines and resources prior to applying.
 For questions, please contact ask.ipc@sickkids.ca.

-Applicants may request up to $100,000 for a project period of up to 12 months to support work that demonstrates proof of concept, reduces development risk, or otherwise advances the technology toward translational readiness.
-The final funding amount will vary depending on project needs.
+Applicants may request funding per the award threshold below for a project period of up to 12 months to support work that demonstrates proof of concept, reduces development risk, or otherwise advances the technology toward translational readiness.

 Funding for successful projects will be released in installments as the project progresses and meets its agreed-upon milestones.